HEAVY/CIVIL & COMMERCIAL

 TOM DEINES, FSCI, CCCA – Construction Consultant

-Tom has worked in construction for 36 years.
-Tom’s roles have included Project Manager / Proposal Manager / Project Engineer / Estimator / Superintendent / General Supervisor / Quality & Safety Manager & Job Office Manager for 33 years - 19 with Wildish Standard Paving and 10 with Hamilton Construction.
+Tom has worked in construction for 40 years, participating in and managing over $1B of work.
+Tom’s roles have included Project Manager / Proposal Manager / Project Engineer / Estimator / Superintendent / General Supervisor / Quality & Safety Manager & Job Office Manager for 35 years - 19 with Wildish Standard Paving and 10 with Hamilton Construction.
 This has included working with a variety of owners including ODOT, CalTrans, WSDOT, USACE, FHWA, Weyerhaeuser, Georgia Pacific, PGE, PP&L and EWEB to deliver complicated projects on time and on budget.
 Tom’s experience in construction includes 29 years in heavy/highway/bridge construction and 6 years in design build.
-The majority of this time has been spent in contract administrative and project management roles, proposal management and writing, subcontract management, scheduling, forecasting, work planning, safety management, quality control, procurement, expediting and project delivery.
+Nine years of Tom's total experience have been with commercial projects.
+The majority of this time has been spent in contract administrative and project management roles, proposal management and writing, subcontract management, CPM scheduling, forecasting, work planning, safety management, quality control, procurement, expediting and project delivery.
+Tom served for four years (1998-2002) on CSI's National Technical Committee and was also an author of the Construction Chapter of CSI's Manual of Practice.
+As a practicing Certified Construction Contract Administrator, he also teaches CCCA classes each year for industry professionals preparing to sit for the exam.

 SELECT RECENT PROJECT EXPERIENCE